-Rose L. Cherry, DVM, Diplomate, ACVO, is a Board-certified Veterinary Ophthalmologist at MedVet Cleveland West, where she has been a part of the team since 2020.
+Rose Cherry Vogel, DVM, Diplomate, ACVO, is a Board-certified Veterinary Ophthalmologist at MedVet Cleveland West, where she has been a part of the team since 2020.

-Dr. Cherry has a special interest in corneal repair, cataract surgeries, and eyelid reconstruction.
-She has authored publications regarding the effect of attentional focus levels on spontaneous eye blink rate in horses, migration of retrobulbar wooden foreign body between diagnostic imaging and surgical extraction in a German Shepherd dog, and canine oral mucosa evaluation as a potential autograft tissue for treatment of unresponsive keratoconjuctivitis sicca.
-Dr. Cherry’s favorite part of veterinary medicine is watching pets wake up from cataract surgery and being able to see their surroundings and families again.
+Dr. Cherry Vogel has a special interest in corneal repair, cataract surgeries, and eyelid reconstruction.
+She has authored publications regarding the effect of attentional focus levels on spontaneous eye blink rate in horses, migration of retrobulbar wooden foreign body between diagnostic imaging and surgical extraction in a German Shepherd dog, and canine oral mucosa evaluation as a potential autograft tissue for treatment of unresponsive keratoconjunctivitis sicca.
+Her favorite part of veterinary medicine is watching pets wake up from cataract surgery and being able to see their surroundings and families again.

-When away from the hospital, Dr. Cherry enjoys kayaking and hiking with her fiancé and spending time with Ranger, her Haflinger (horse).
+When away from the hospital, she enjoys kayaking and hiking with her husband and spending time with Ranger, her Haflinger (horse).

 - Bachelor of Science: University of Wisconsin-River Falls, River Falls, Wisconsin

 - Doctor of Veterinary Medicine: Iowa State University College of Veterinary Medicine, Ames, Iowa

 - Rotating Medicine and Surgery Internship: Oklahoma State University College of Veterinary Medicine, Stillwater, Oklahoma

 - Ophthalmology Residency: University of Tennessee Veterinary Medical Center, Knoxville, Tennessee